 This book and CD are targeted toward Exam B2—the upper-intermediate level—but its format is consistent with that of the other books in the series.

 If you plan to take higher-level exams, you can get a taste of how this prep material works with this set.
 And you’ll be refreshing your memory for intermediate materials, as well!

 The books provide several practice exams, guidelines for the exams and tips for taking them.

-“El cronómetro A2: Manual de Preparation del Dele” (“The Stopwatch: A2: Manual for DELE Preparation”)
+“El cronómetro A2: Manual de Preparation del DELE” (“The Stopwatch A2: Manual for DELE Preparation”)

 This book is strictly exam preparation, meaning it covers only question types that you’re likely to find on the exam.

-The book linked above is intended for level A2 but there are books for the other levels, as well.
+The book linked above is intended for level A2, but there are books for the other levels as well.

-The website offers extensive resources including training modules, thousands of practice questions, study sheets and strategies for doing well on the exams.
+The website offers extensive resources, including training modules, thousands of practice questions, study sheets and strategies for doing well on the tests.